CESP - Counseling, Educational and School Psychology

 CESP 946.
 Practicum in School Psychology (2-6).

 Supervised practice in providing school psychological services to children in school, clinical or community agency settings.
 Requires at least 300 hours applied experience per 3 hours of credit.
-Repeatable for a maximum of 6 hours.
+Repeatable for a total of 6 hours.
 Prerequisite: departmental consent.

 CESP 949.
 Counseling Internship (3).